fetchai/agents-aea/docs/acn-internals.md

-The package provides the connection class `P2PLibp2pConnection`, which implements the `Connection` interface and therefore can be used by the Mutliplexer as any other connection.
+The package provides the connection class `P2PLibp2pConnection`, which implements the `Connection` interface and therefore can be used by the Multiplexer as any other connection.

 - The `connect` method of this connection spawns a new instance of the <a href="https://github.com/fetchai/agents-aea/blob/main/libs/go/libp2p_node/libp2p_node.go" target="_blank">`libp2p_node` program</a>